beyondessential/tamanu-open/docs/models.md

 # Models

-Models implementations can be found in: `packages/shared-src/src/models`
+Models implementations can be found in: `packages/shared/src/models`
+> [!WARNING]
+> # OUTDATED
+> Please see https://beyond-essential.slab.com/posts/tamanu-db-schema-documentation-7lexbq64 if you have access to BES's internal documentation

 ### AdministeredVaccine